From Our CEO, Melissa Urban

 We are committed to leveraging our current networks in addition to proactively seeking out partners that help further our efforts in creating greater awareness around – and easier access to – the Whole30 program and Whole30 Approved® products.

 Additionally, as we move forward in partnership development, we will continually audit our categories for Whole30 approval, as well as our overall Whole30 Approved® portfolio, in line with our overall DEI strategy as outlined below.

-The Whole30 Coaching program is committed to pursuing and empowering coaches and clients of all race, class, gender, sexual orientation, family responsibility or family status, marital status, religious or political conviction, pregnancy, age, body size and/or shape, and ability.
+The Whole30 Coaching program is committed to pursuing and empowering coaches and clients of all race, socioeconomic status, ethnicity, gender, sexual orientation, family responsibility or family status, marital status, religious or political conviction, pregnancy, age, body size and/or shape, and ability.